potblitd/DigiLog-Clock/README.md

 </p>

 ### Code

-Next, in the Arduino program, each pointer is configured so that they align as straight as possible.
-For this, the 3 positions are defined by their average duty cycle value and then, an offset is added for each individual servo.
-Due to some limitations with this method, not all the pointers could be smoothly aligned here.
-The rest of the code is straightforward, each transition is defined by the current digit and the next one based on the [sequence](#sequence).
-The D1 mini continuously checks the current time from the DS3231 RTC and updates the digits on the display.
+In the Arduino program, the positions for each rotating element is configured so that they align as straight as possible.
+Due to some fabrication inaccuracies and angle precision limitations, not all the pointers could be smoothly aligned here.
+For the rest of the code, each transition is defined by the current digit and the next one based on the [sequence](#sequence).
+The D1 mini checks the current time from the DS3231 RTC and updates the digits on the display.

 <p align="center">
   <img src="images/24.JPG" height="150" />